 10. After the break

-ODI innings are usually broken into lengths of 15, 15, and 20 overs.
-These three sessions have short drinks break for the players between them.
-To avoid dehydration, the players drink between 1-3 liters during the match.
+ODI innings are usually broken into 15, 15, and 20 overs.
+These three sessions have short drink breaks for the players between them.
+The players drink between 1-3 litres during the match to avoid dehydration.

-Just like the match, you need breaks in your life too.
+Just like the match, you need breaks in your life, too.
 These are the times you take off to holidays to replenish your energy.
-The breaks give you a moment to think and reflect, to realign the strategies, and to get back on the game stronger than ever.
+The breaks give you a moment to think and reflect, to realign the strategies, and to get back on the game more vital than ever.

 11. An Appeal